-The configuration menu, shown in Figure 6.2, allows you to set the items described below.
+The configuration menu, shown in Figure 6.3, allows you to set the items described below.
+Press the right Arrow key to access the Config menu softkey.
 Press the Config soft key to enter the menu.
 Accept the user password displayed (default is 0) or your password if it has been customized.
 Press the Enter soft key to accept the password and access the menu.